7 min read

 Waking someone else up is strangely hard.
 You can shake their shoulder, say their name, turn on a light, and still watch them drift right back into sleep.
-If they are a heavy sleeper, the goal is not to scare them awake.
+Whether you call them a deep sleeper or a heavy sleeper — the terms describe the same person — the goal is not to scare them awake.
 The goal is to move them from deep sleep into enough alertness that they can take over.

 This guide is for roommates, partners, parents, and anyone who has become the unofficial backup alarm.
 Keep it kind, keep it safe, and use the problem as a signal to improve the sleeper's own setup.